jeffschwartz/preamble/preamble.3.0.md

 ## Running Headless With PhantomJS

-<p class="warning">Please note that Preamble v2 requires PhantomJS v2.0.0 or better.</p>
+<p class="warning">Please note that since v2 Preamble requires PhantomJS v2.0.0 or better.</p>
 <p class="warning">Please note that if you are installing the PhantomJS v2 <em>binary distribution</em> on a Mac you may need to follow the directions given <a href="https://github.com/ariya/phantomjs/issues/12900#issuecomment-74073057" target="_blank">here</a>.</p>
-Beginning with v2 you can run _headless_ tests with Preamble using <a href="http://phantomjs.org" target="_blank">PhantomJS</a> v2.
+You can run Preamble _headless_ using <a href="http://phantomjs.org" target="_blank">PhantomJS</a>.
 The following example assumes that you already have PhantomJS installed and that it can be found on the path.

 1. Open up a terminal and change to your test's root folder.
 2. From the command line enter _"path/to/phantomjs javascripts/phantom-runner.js index.html"_ which should produce output similar to the example below: